Deadline: Feb. 16, 2018

 - Selection is based on portfolios of students’ work.
 See entry guidelines and the scoring rubrics for details.

-There are two parts to the application, which should be submitted at the same time using the form at https://mipamsu.org/contest-central/:
+There are two parts to the entry, which are submitted together via the same online form:

-- The application form, which includes contact information, academic transcript, letters of recommendation and resume.
+- The application, which includes contact information, an essay, academic transcript, letters of recommendation and resume.
+Details below.

 - An online porfolio of the student’s work, which judges will access via URL.
 Details below.